Why Men Need To Take Care Of Their Skin Too

 I'm not saying you have to live like a monk, but cutting down on processed, fried and junk food can greatly benefit your body.
 A balanced diet of protein and whole foods —especially after the age of 40, can have an anti-aging effect on your skin.

-Carrots, apricots, and other colourful fruits and vegetables
+Carrots, apricots, and other colorful fruits and vegetables

 Salmon, mackerel and other fatty fish